 If you are a foreigner, it can be easy to go overboard when buying a gift for Croatian.
 If someone did you a favor, it doesn’t mean that you have to buy them an expensive gift.
 If the gift appears to be out of proportion, your Croatian friend might see the whole situation negatively.

 Instead of buying them an expensive gift such as a TV, mobile device, or tablet, first, ask them if you can jump in with something useful.
 Buy a decoration for their home, nice clothes, or a good drink.
 Croatians appreciate a useful gift.

 Tips: If you need to get something from a government institution, things may go smoother if you bring a gift.
 This is a sad fact.
-If you have to deal with a long bureaucratic procedure, such as applying for business permits or collecting complicated paperwork, a small gift could speed things up.
+If you have to deal with a long bureaucratic procedure, such as applying for business permits or collecting complicated paperwork, a small gift could help speed up the process.

 Give it directly to the administrative worker or decision-maker who works on your case.
 It is not cool that we have to mention this, but it is the reality.

 Gifts: chocolate, coffee, liqueur, rakija

 Tips: If you are not from Croatia, you might be frustrated with the unpredictable bureaucracy, which tends to operate only in Croatian.
 The simplest task can sometimes feel insurmountable for this reason.
 This is where your Croatian friend may jump in to help you with the process.

 For example, they may be your escort to MUP (Croatian police) or help you sign up for health insurance at HZZO.
 They may also help you with translation if you need to visit any government institution.

-In these cases, a small gift of appreciation will show that you are more than grateful for their help and time.
+In these cases, a small gift of appreciation will show that you are more than grateful for their time and effort.

 Gifts: chocolate, coffee, homemade food, or tea